 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-We believe the best way to learn a language is to live in a country where the language is spoken for a period of time and really immerse yourself in the local culture.
-A little over a year ago, Paul and I attended Spanish school in Quito, Ecuador‘s capital, followed by further lessons in Cuenca (in the South of Ecuador) and Antigua in Guatemala.
+One of the best ways to learn a language is to live in a country where the language is spoken and immerse yourself in the local culture.
+That’s how I learned (most of my) English, and that’s how Paul and I improved our (initially essential) Spanish: We first attended a language school in Quito, Ecuador’s capital, followed by further lessons in Cuenca (in the South of Ecuador) and a few months later in Antigua in Guatemala.
 We had some great experiences studying Spanish at the different schools (and some less nice ones).

-There are thousands of language schools around the world, and the experience you have can make or break your desire to improve your language skills.
+There are thousands of language schools worldwide, and your experience can make or break your desire to improve your language skills.
 So, how do you choose the right one?

 First and foremost… Determine your needs

-• Are you a fast learner (especially when it comes to languages) or do you need a bit longer until new information sticks?
+- Are you a fast learner (especially in languages), or do you need a bit longer until new information sticks?

-• Can you picture a person or place in your head but cannot recall their name, no matter how hard you try?
+- Can you picture a person or place in your head but not recall their name, no matter how hard you try?

 Also, ask yourself WHY you want to learn new or improve existing language skills: